fusion_bench.mixins¶

 Logs the hyperparameters and saves the configuration to a YAML file.

-The YAML file is saved in the log directory by default with the name config.yaml
+The YAML file is saved in the log directory by default with the name config.yaml, or in the specified save directory save_dir.

 Parameters: